JerryTseee/Neural-Localizer-Fields-NLF-pytorch-demo/README.md

 - Git clone the NLF original repo: https://github.com/isarandi/nlf.git
 - Put this pytorch implementation code inside the repo
 - Place the SMPLX model inside the repo
-- Pick your own picture
+- Pick your own picture example
 - Run the demo.py

 If you find the code useful, feel free to star!